 A student who initially enrolled in the public community colleges of Maryland will be admitted to UMUC in conformance with the policy developed and approved by the Maryland Higher Education Commission.

 Our students bring a wealth of learning experiences—from the workplace and community and volunteer activities—to the college classroom.
 At UMUC, we believe that learning acquired outside of the classroom is valuable and may be eligible for college credit.
 Successful completion of a portfolio (a written description and a collection of documents that verify your college-level learning) or course-challenge examinations can cut years off of the degree-completion process.
 Plus, credits awarded through portfolio assessment are evaluated for a fee that is much lower than the cost of tuition.
 Find out more about Prior Learning.

-We may award as many as 60 credits by examination toward the bachelor's degree (30 credits toward the associate's degree), provided there is no duplication of other academic credit, and the scores presented meet UMUC standards.
+We may award credit by examination toward the bachelor's degree, provided there is no duplication of other academic credit, and the scores presented meet UMUC standards.

 Examinations may include the Excelsior College Examinations (formerly ACT/PEP and Regents), the Advanced Placement examinations administered by the College Board, the College-Level Examination Program (CLEP), Defense Activity for Non-Traditional Education Support (DANTES) examinations, and the American College Testing/Proficiency Examination program (ACT/PEP).
-As many as 30 credits by examination awarded by other approved institutions will be accepted for courses that appear on an official transcript with a grade of C or better.
+Credit by examination awarded by other approved institutions will be accepted for courses that appear on an official transcript with a grade of C or better.